asrafhasib/wsd-assessment/README.md

 ### 3) Deploy NTPD package on servers
 **Question:** Please deploy the NTPD package to the following 3 servers.
-**Answer:** Due to lab environment limitations, I used only one VM to apply this job.
-You can follow the same approach for all jobs.
+**Answer:** Due to lab environment limitations, I used only one VM to apply this job. we can follow the same approach for all jobs.
 Please check the snapshot and deployment file.

 ---